"There's a constant void where Joe should be": heartbreaking tribute to 'precious' son

 Addressing the court, Dimitri said he had been ‘shocked’ to find his son sitting behind the curtains by an open window, earlier on the day of September 24.

 He described this behaviour as worrying, but not out of the ordinary for Joe.
 "He wanted to know what things felt like, and seemed unaware that things might be dangerous.
-He liked to take risks and was a thrill-seeker.”
+He liked to take risks.”

 But he was also ‘disproportionately’ sensitive to pain, and avoided doing things that he knew would hurt him.